allwell-dediribe/E-Commerce-Sales-Analytics-Project/README.md

 It follows an end-to-end data analytics workflow:

-**Data Cleaning → SQL Analysis → Data Modelling → Dashboard Development**
+**Data Cleaning → SQL Analysis →Data Modelling → Dashboard Development**

 The goal was to transform raw transactional data into insights that support real business decisions — not just to run queries, but to interpret what the numbers mean.